 The chapter at Ithaca College was founded in 1965.
 In 2005, the chapter was named the Paulen A. Smith Chapter at Ithaca College in honor of Paulen Smith, Professor Emeritus of Physics, a long standing advocate for the honor society.
 The chapter holds an annual banquet at which the faculty nominators highlight the research achievements of the student and faculty inductees.

 Students are nominated for membership by their faculty research mentor.
 A call for nominations is posted in Intercom early in the spring semester.
-To nominate a student, the mentor should fill out two forms, the Sigma Xi Local Nomination Form and the Sigma Xi National Nomination Form, these forms will be included in an email to department chairs each Spring.
+To nominate a student, the mentor should fill out two forms, the Sigma Xi Local Nomination Form (use PDF or Word documents below) and the Sigma Xi National Nomination Form.
+These forms will be included in an email to department chairs each Spring.
 The local form provides information for the local committee to consider for the nomination.
 The national form is for the local committee to forward to the national organization.
-The local form is in .doc format and is electronically editable.
+The local form is in .doc or PDF format and is electronically editable.
 The national form is a .pdf file that is electronically editable.

 Students are generally nominated for associate membership.
 A faculty member does not need to be a member of Sigma Xi to nominate a student.
 Non-members should leave the Nominator/Second Nominator information blank on the national form and the local committee will fill those in.
 To complete the nomination, follow the procedure outlined in the call for nominations or contact an officer.